robertwolff1986/PDFBlackener/README.md

 # PDFBlackener

 PDFBlackener is a simple library to blacken/redact pdfs.
+AS Pdfs are incredibly tricky constructs and you can use multiple techniques to retrieve data from a blackened pdf, PDFBlackener may additionally convert all pdf pages to images.
+The resulting pdf will only contain images and no more information retrieval is possible.

 Sample input: